 Cold Weather Charging Protections

 Electrical heating of the cells can accomplish this.
-Lithium batteries require a BMS (battery management system) that is a set of electronics that balance and protect the pack.
+Lithium batteries require a BMS (battery management system) which is a set of electronics that balance and protect the pack.
 This same BMS could easily trigger a warming circuit to use the charge energy to first warm the pack before charging starts.

 Future battery packs will soon offer this for cold weather and many custom builds have already added it.
 I personally added this protection to a battery bank I built out of a Tesla Model S car battery that you can read about here.